lsoft/RebuildAnalyzer/README.md

 # Rebuild Analyzer

 An utility which analyzes your slnf/sln/csproj/shproj against a given changeset (the list of files) to determine what you need to rebuild.
+It is really works!

 ## Status